 When planning for long-term care, you will want to consider both private and government resources as options for paying for care.
 Private resources can include:

 • Personal savings and assets.
 This is what we would refer to as private paying.
 We usually do not recommend making private paying your only plan to pay for long-term care.
-Even for someone that has a substantial amount of wealth, why would you want to spend a large portion of it when you can preserve those assets and use another option to pay for your long-term care?
+Even for someone who has a substantial amount of wealth, why would you want to spend a large portion of it when you can preserve those assets and use another option to pay for your long-term care?

 • Life insurance.
-There is a special type of life insurance that has a long-term care rider added on to the policy that can be used for long-term care expenses.
+There is a special type of life insurance that has a long-term care rider added to the policy that can be used for long-term care expenses.
 The basic concept is that the insurance company will allow the insured to accelerate the death benefit of the policy if the insured is unable to perform two of six daily living activities (eating, dressing, bathing, transferring, toileting, or continence) or if the insured is cognitively impaired.

 • Traditional long-term care insurance.
 When we say “traditional long-term care insurance,” we are referring to policies that insure against future long-term care expenses, require an annual premium, do not have a cash value or death benefit, and allow the premium to increase over time.
 Traditional long-term care insurance policies are “use it or lose it.”
 If you pay the premiums for years and never need long-term care, then you have lost the money you paid into the policy.